 Exercise can cause problems for women who are prescribed bed rest; or high-risk pregnancies but thankfully, that’s a minority of pregnancies.

-I did many of these during my pregnancy and I feel like I recovered a lot quicker after delivering and it was amazing!
+These exercises I during my pregnancy helped me alot with my lower back pain and I feel like I recovered a lot quicker after delivering and it was amazing!
 After 9 months being pregnant, I was eager to get my body back!

 Many of these helped with aches and lower back pains I had especially during my third trimester so I hope they help you as well!